vyanmadai7/Premium-Mango-Website/README.md

 ## How the 3D Effect Works

-The website uses a **scroll-driven frame sequence** technique — the same approach used on Apple product pages.
+The website uses a **scroll-driven frame sequence** technique — the same approach used on Apple product pages...

 1. 80 PNG frames of a rotating mango are preloaded into memory on page open.
 2. A `<canvas>` element is fixed full-screen (`position: fixed`, `100vw × 100vh`) as the page background.